Inflectra/spira-documentation/docs/Spira-User-Manual/Product-Homepage.md

     The Schedule Progress bar will show as 50% (if you click "Displaying" button to "As Numbers" it will show 7 days).

-    This release has a total of 20 requirements (summed up from all its products and their active releases).
+    This release has a total of 20 requirements (summed up from all its active child releases and sprints, if any).
 Let's say that 15 of these are completed.
 That's 75% complete.
 So the Requirements Complete bar will show 75% (if you click "Displaying" button to "As Numbers" it will show 15 completed).

     So the schedule is half way through but we are three quarters done with the work (the requirements).
 So we are ahead of schedule (awesome!).
 The schedule bar will therefore have the "Ahead of Schedule" color.